 The International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) is a non-profit, non-political organization that conducts agricultural research for development in Asia and sub-Saharan Africa with a wide array of partners throughout the world.
 Covering 6.5 million square kilometers of land in 55 countries, the semi-arid or dryland tropics has over 2 billion people, and 644 million of these are the poorest of the poor.
 ICRISAT and its partners help empower these poor people to overcome poverty, hunger and a degraded environment through better agriculture.

-ICRISAT is headquartered in Hyderabad, Andhra Pradesh, India, with two regional hubs and four country offices in sub-Saharan Africa.
+ICRISAT is headquartered in Hyderabad, Telangana, India, with two regional hubs and four country offices in sub-Saharan Africa.
 It belongs to the Consortium of Centers supported by the Consultative Group on International Agricultural Research (CGIAR).
 ICRISAT conducts research on five highly nutritious, drought-tolerant crops – chickpea, pigeonpea, pearl millet, sorghum and groundnut.
 It also develops sustainable management of semi-arid tropic (SAT) systems through efficient and sustainable management of natural resources, and enables policies and institutions for improving livelihoods and achieving food, nutrition and health security while protecting the environment.